webplatform/docs/dom/Event/initEvent/index.md

 }}
 }}
 {{Notes_Section
-|Notes=You can call the '''initEvent'''  method only before the   [[dom/methods/dispatchEvent|'''dispatchEvent''']] method dispatches the event object.
-After the event is dispatched, its properties cannot be changed.
+|Usage=Use this method before the   [[dom/methods/dispatchEvent|'''dispatchEvent''']] method dispatches the event object, to set some properties of the event.
+|Notes=After the event is dispatched, its properties cannot be changed.
 }}
 {{Related_Specifications_Section
 |Specifications={{Related Specification